MadeleineC/TheYummyDataProject/README.md

 <h3>What is the distribution of restaurants of a given type of cuisine by zip?
 What is the distribution of restaurants with similar price range by zip? </h3>

 Utilizing the below heatmap we see that almost 30% of all taco restaurants in an Austin zip code can be found within just 3 zip codes.
-Downtown Austin (78702) has by far the highest density of taco restaurants, followed by a distant second and third of 78704 (Barton Hills/South Congress/South Lamar) and 78757 (North Shoal Creek/Crestview).
+78702 (Parts of Downtown and East Austin) has by far the highest density of taco restaurants, followed by a distant second and third of 78704 (Barton Hills/South Congress/South Lamar) and 78757 (North Shoal Creek/Crestview).
 Zip codes with a modest number of taco restaurants (14-16 total) include 78756 (Rosedale), 78745 (Westgate/Garrison Park), 78759 (West of the Domain), 78758 (North Central Austin), 78744 (Southeast Austin), 78705 (North and West of UT).
 Within this cohort of zip codes with a modest number of taco restaurants, 78759 (West of the Domain), has fewer taco restaurants that were rated highly (4-5) as compared to other zip codes in this cohort.
 We also note that 78744 and 78745, both in south Austin south of 290/71, have high concentrations of cheap taco restaurants ($), which would likely mean that competition in these neighborhoods would be higher.

+The maps show us that in addition to the high density of taco restaurants downtown, there is a particularly high concentration of taco restaurants along certain corridors including 183, Burnet Rd. and William Cannon Dr.

+Given this data, we decide that any zip code with 7 or more taco restaurants with a rating of 4-5 are likely already saturated with good taco restaurants......

 <h4>Heatmaps of Taco Restaurant Count by Price and Rating</h4>